aliabdulaziz/laravel-email-verification/README.md

-# laravel-extended-user
+# laravel-email-verification
-This Laravel package adds profile page, account page, and extra features to Laravel's built-in Auth system
+This Laravel package provides a simple solution for email verification.

 ## Requirements
-- Bootstrap 4
 - Laravel 5.3+